 Columbia University President Minouche Shafik resigns after 'period of turmoil'

-After hanging on for nearly 10 months, Shafik wrote in her email that she had time this summer to reflect and decided that it would be best for Columbia if she moved on.
+Shafik, who held the job for 13 months, wrote that she had time this summer to reflect and decided it would be best for Columbia if she moved on.

 “I have had the honor and privilege to lead this incredible institution, and I believe that — working together — we have made progress in a number of important areas,” she wrote.
 “However, it has also been a period of turmoil where it has been difficult to overcome divergent views across our community.
 This period has taken a considerable toll on my family, as it has for others in our community.”

+Shafik added, "It has been distressing — for the community, for me as president and on a personal level — to find myself, colleagues, and students the subject of threats and abuse.
+As President Lincoln said, “A house divided against itself cannot stand” — we must do all we can to resist the forces of polarization in our community."

-Shafik, an economist and former president of the London School of Economics, was the first woman to lead the university.
+An economist and former president of the London School of Economics, Shafik was the first woman to lead the university.
 She came under fire shortly after her inauguration last fall.
-She was accused of not doing enough to protect Jewish students from discrimination and harassment, and critics said she waffled when she appeared before Congress to answer questions such as whether certain slogans would be considered antisemitic.
+She was accused of not doing enough to protect Jewish students from discrimination and harassment, and critics said she waffled when she appeared before the House Education Committee in April to answer questions such as whether certain slogans would be considered antisemitic.

 Others said she came down too hard on pro-Palestinian students when she called in police to clear their encampment and occupation of a building.